10 Rome's best monuments

 Rome is a monumental city full of history where strolling through its streets feels like you are in an open-air museum.
 Everywhere you go you can find something amazing to see and marvel at.

-If this is the first time you travel to the "Eternal City", in this post we will review the 10 best monuments in Rome so that you know the most essential ones that you can't miss in your route of what to see and do in Rome.
-Let's start!
+If this is the first time you travel to the "Eternal City", in this post we will review the 10 best monuments in Rome so that you know the most essential ones that you cannot miss in your route in Rome.

 1. The Roman Colosseum

-The Colosseum is the most important monument in Rome and a symbol of the city.
-About two millennia old (which is not long), it is the largest amphitheatre built during the Roman Empire.
-It had a capacity of 50,000 spectators and no other building exceeded that number until the 20th century.
+The Colosseum is Rome's most important monument and a symbol of the city.
+With around two millennia of antiquity (that's a long time ago), it is the largest amphitheatre built during the Roman Empire, as it had a capacity for 50,000 spectators and no other building exceeded that figure until the 20th century.

-Its construction began in 72 A.D. during the time of the Emperor of Rome, when the Colosseum was built.For more than five centuries it hosted the most diverse spectacles enjoyed by the people of the time: naval battles, gladiatorial combats, wild beast fights and public executions of prisoners, among others.
+Its construction began in 72 AD in the time of Emperor Vespasian and for more than five centuries it hosted the most diverse spectacles: naval battles, gladiatorial combats, fights with wild beasts or public executions of prisoners, among others.

 If its architecture is impressive on the outside, inside the Colosseum will not leave you indifferent.
-There is no doubt that it is one of the best monuments in Rome and to visit it without having to queue forever at the entrance, I recommend you to read the post about tickets to the Colosseum in Rome.
+There is no doubt that it is one of the best monuments in Rome and to visit it without having to queue forever at the entrance, I recommend a few options:

 2. St. Peter's Basilica